 “Exposure to the range of modeled levels of formaldehyde in indoor air could cause increased symptoms and other respiratory issues for people with asthma and COPD [Chronic Obstructive Pulmonary Disease]”

-The phrase, “range of modeled levels” means the scientists created a sample of exposure, based upon a house with laminate flooring.
-This is given the amount of formaldehyde that has been found to off gas from some laminate test results.
+The phrase, “range of modeled levels” means the scientists created a sample of exposure, based on a house with laminate flooring.
+This is given the amount of formaldehyde that has been found to off-gas from some laminate test results.
 The indoor dimensions of a typical house were used to calculate the amount of formaldehyde released.
 This allowed the researchers to estimate whether the amount of formaldehyde in the air was enough to produce asthma, COPD and other respiratory issues.

 By “range” the announcement is discussing all levels, from the lowest to the highest air levels of formaldehyde given different household dimensions and different laminates.

 The CDC also discussed that formaldehyde in laminates can produce irritation in the eyes, the nose and the throat:

 “Exposure to the lowest modeled levels of formaldehyde could result in eye, nose, and throat irritation for anyone”

 This statement is qualified by “exposure to the lowest modeled levels.”
 Again, the same sampling of a typical household was used.
 But in this statement, the “lowest modeled levels” means that even the smallest levels of formaldehyde exposures within our household air can cause irritation in these mucosal membranes.

 The next statement is the one that has created the biggest stir, though this appears a bit out of proportion given the other risks.
 This statement discussed the cancer-causing nature of the airborne formaldehyde released by laminate flooring: